progrhyme/shove/README.md

 ))
 ```

-The codes above is the same as following codes:
+These codes are the same as following codes:

 ```sh
 t_ok $ok